Ed Royce, chairman of foreign affairs committee, to retire from Congress

 Other Republicans who aren’t running for re-election include Pennsylvania Rep. Bill Shuster, the chairman of the House Transportation Committee; Texas Rep. Joe Barton, the former chairman of the House Committee on Energy and Commerce committee; Texas Rep. Jeb Hensarling, chairman of the House Financial Services Committee and Virginia Rep. Bob Goodlatte, the chairman of the House Judiciary Committee.

-Fox News’ Mike Emanuel and Chad Pergram contributed to this report.
+Fox News’ Bret Baier, Mike Emanuel and Chad Pergram contributed to this report.